serilog-mssql/serilog-sinks-mssqlserver/README.md

 If you combine external configuration with configuration through code, external configuration changes will be applied in addition to a `ColumnOptions` object you provide through code (external configuration "overwrites" properties defined in configuration, but properties only defined through code are preserved).

-Some settings or properties shown are mutually exclusive and are listed for documentation purposes -- these do not necessarily reflect real-world configurations that can be copy-pasted as-is.
+**IMPORTANT:** Some of the following examples do not reflect real-world configurations that can be copy-pasted as-is.
+Some settings or properties shown are mutually exclusive and are listed below for documentation purposes only.

-### JSON: .NET Standard configuration
+### JSON (_Microsoft.Extensions.Configuration_)

 Keys and values are not case-sensitive.
 This is an example of configuring the sink arguments.